sardana-org/sardana/doc/source/sep/SEP18.md

 software synchronizer `start` event.
 * `PoolAcquisitionSoftware` will stop channels on software synchronizer `end` event.
-TODO: decide if we wait for the acquisition in progress until it finises or we stop immediatelly (finish hook could be used if we choose to wait).
+TODO: decide if we wait for the acquisition in progress until it finishes or we stop immediately (finish hook could be used if we choose to wait).

 ### Controllers